Tysonpower/starlinkstatus/NativeWindowsREADME.md

-WARNING   WARNING WARNING This is alpha software, tested on very few machines and bound to have some problems.
+WARNING   WARNING WARNING This is beta software, tested on very few machines and bound to have some problems.
 Feedback is appreciated but all use is at your own risk

 # Starlink-Statuspage-Client